araqnid/gradle-kotlin-nodejs-application/README.md

 # Package Kotlin/JS codebase as NodeJS application

-Uses Vercel's [NCC](https://github.com/vercel/ncc) tool to bundle the produced NodeJS executable with all its dependencies into a ZIP file.
-Typically, the ZIP file will contain `index.js`: the intent is that if unpacked into a temporary directory, you can then simply run `node` on that unpacked directory.
+Uses Vercel's [NCC](https://github.com/vercel/ncc) tool to bundle the produced NodeJS executable with all its dependencies.
+There are two plugins provided:

+- `org.araqnid.kotlin-nodejs-application` will build a ZIP archive of the bundled executable.
+This will contain an `index.js` and the contents can just be run by `node` after unpacking.
+- `org.araqnid.kotlin-github-action` will write the bundled executable to the `dist` directory.
+This can then be checked in to the repo, which is how GitHub Actions expects to fetch executable scripts.

-This plugin will also try to add a `.nvmrc` file to the produced archive to indicate which version of Node the bundle was built with.
+When using `org.araqnid.kotlin-nodejs-application`, a `.nvmrc` file will be inserted into the produced archive to indicate which version of Node the bundle was built with.

-The ZIP archive will automatically be built as a dependency of the `assemble` task.
+The bundling will be added as a dependency of the `assemble` task.
-Depending on the configuration, it will add a dependency on one of the following tasks:

-- `packageNodeJsDistributableWithNCC`: use NCC to bundle the app and dependencies into a single file
-- `packageNodeJsDistributableExploded`: simply copy the produced output and entire node_modules tree (rarely a good idea)

 ## Example usage